 Fetal Positioning is a phrase to talk about the baby’s position in the womb.
 Maternal positioning is a pregnant woman’s posture and body positions during pregnancy and labor.
 Maternal positioning is thought to influence the fetal position during pregnancy and birth.
-There is some evidence for and against this claim in the literature.
+There is some evidence for and some against this claim in the literature.

 If a woman’s womb is relatively balanced, then getting into gravity-friendly positions during pregnancy can help a breech baby to flip head down or a posterior baby to scoot over to the mother’s left side and face her right hip.

-The contractions of labor may help a posterior rotate to an anterior position with time.
+Contractions of labor may help a posterior rotate to an anterior position with time.
 Time necessary for rotation may be shortened when a woman uses gravity-friendly maternal positions.
 Gravity-friendly positions are more likely to reposition baby if the womb is in balance.
 You see how they are connected?

 - Sitting with your hips higher than your knees